 Cottars Private House: Our full report

-Located on a wooded hillside in the Olderikesi conservancy, outside the southesast corner of the Maasai Mara National Reserve, Cottar's Private House, also known as Cottar's Private Homestead, is a handsome, modern property on two floors.
+Located on a wooded hillside in the Olderikesi conservancy, outside the southeast corner of the Maasai Mara ......
+National Reserve, Cottar's Private House, also known as Cottar's Private Homestead and Cottar’s Bush Villa, is a handsome, modern property on two floors.
 Only recently built, the house sweeps around the contours of the hillside, offering panoramic views from several balconies and verandas.

 The owners' design touches are evident throughout, especially in bringing light and coherent design into the rooms.
 All the wildlife, good guiding and excellent food and service of the main camp are available, but you have the house entirely to yourself, making it ideal for mixed-age family parties or groups of friends.

-Ideal length of stay: Minimum 3 nights.
+- Minimum 3 nights.
 You won't want to leave.

-Directions: Cottar's Private House is just above the eastern end of Cottar's 1920s Camp.
+- Cottar's Private House is just above the eastern end of Cottar's 1920s Camp.
 The property is a 15-minute drive from Cottar's airstrip, or around 2 hours from the busier Keekorok airstrip.

 Food & drink